Do you truly understand the impact of your building's technology?

-The audit, focusing on six key pillars, analyses the people and processes that are use the technology on a regular basis, and can be used as a benchmark across a portfolio.
+The audit, focusing on six key pillars, analyses the technology, the people who use it and the processes in place, and can be used as a benchmark across a portfolio.

 Understanding the data points required to support your building’s Environment Social Governance strategy is critical in delivering your building’s long-term value.

 The audit process considers everything from energy optimisation of the building, to the measurement of the social impact it has on the local community.

 People are the single biggest cost for every business and with the return to the office high on the agenda for many, finessing your return-to-work strategy and viewing the transparent data on how your building can support this, is vitally important.